Manifesting what you want requires clarity and alignment.

 Often we know what we don’t want in life.
 It’s easier to say yes or no to something you’ve seen, heard or experienced.
 Knowing what we want on the other hand is a little trickier because it requires some imagination to gain clarity.

 A vision is just a representation of something that you want to achieve or cultivate in your life and a process for achieving it.
-Without a vision, it’s hard to develop meaning goals because you don’t know what the end result should be.
+Without a vision, it’s hard to develop meaningful goals because you don’t know what the end result should be.

 People who have a vision for their life usually got some sort of glimpse at what they wanted or wanted to do.
 The glimpse may have been as simple as a picture or a speech or any interaction with others that sparked their interest.
 That simple spark led them down a path of discovery.